 Is IVF Painful?

 Each patient has a different response to the IVF process, and what may be considered painful to some may not be painful to others.
 Some parts of the process such as injections or egg retrieval can cause some discomfort, but you should never be in an extreme amount of pain.
-Experiencing severe pain can be a sign of a complication, and it is important to remember that complications associated with IVF are rare and can usually be treated effectively.
+Experiencing severe pain can be a sign of a complication, and it is important to remember that complications associated with In-Vitro fertilization (IVF) are rare and can usually be treated effectively.

 The self-injection of fertility medications has the potential to cause pain, but most patients have described it as uncomfortable rather than painful.
 Needles used for self-injection are thin, but if you have an aversion to needles, having a partner or friend assist with the injections can be helpful and comforting.